Our wrongful death lawyers discuss how a wrongful death lawsuit works in New Jersey.

 Our dedicated wrongful death lawyers will work closely with you to determine the best path forward.
 We can discuss filing these other types of claim and their potential success.
 We can also discuss how we can maximize the recovery of other damages, such as by showing the economic effect of the loss of household services, earning capacity, companionship, advice, and counsel caused by your loved one’s tragic passing.
 Having a knowledgeable attorney with a firm grasp of the law and its nuances is critical to successfully pursuing all available compensation.

 How Long Do You Have to Bring a Wrongful Death Claim in New Jersey?

 The period of time that one has to bring a lawsuit is called the “statute of limitations.”
 In New Jersey – as in other states – the statute of limitations depends on the type of case.
 For a wrongful death case in New Jersey, you typically must bring a claim within two years after the date of the victim’s death.

 An extensive amount of work goes into investigating and preparing a wrongful death lawsuit.
-So, it is important that you do not wait too long before contacting an experienced New Jersey wrongful death attorney if you believe that your loved one died due to the careless, reckless or intentional actions of another.
+So, it is important that you do not wait too long before contacting an experienced New Jersey wrongful death attorney at Davis, Saperstein & Salomon, P.C. if you believe that your loved one died due to the careless, reckless, or intentional actions of another.

 Call us today for a free legal consultation, we will explain your rights and options.